000kapil000/demo-/Technical test 4/README.md

 1. Code need to be fully tested using Jest
 2. No other library
-3. Your app should deployed in Netlify or Vercel
+3. Your app should deployed in Netlify or Vercel asfedweewdd
 4. Your app should be fully documented

 Good Luck!